Vivien’s research profile

 - Rolfe V. (2015).
 Students as evaluators of open educational resources.
 Open Education Europa, ELearning Papers.
 Available: http://www.openeducationeuropa.eu/en/article/Assessment-certification-and-quality-assurance-in-open-learning_In-Depth_40_2?paper=164347

-- MacNeill S, Bell F, Rolfe V, Cronin C, Fraser J and Bowles K (2017 coming up).
+- MacNeill S, Bell F, Rolfe V, Cronin C, Fraser J and Bowles K (2017).
 Saying open: sustaining critical open educational practice in a time of walls and borders. #OER17, 4-5 April 2017.

 - Rolfe V (2016).
 Open, but not for criticism? #opened16, Richmond Virginia, November 2016.
 Available: http://www.slideshare.net/viv_rolfe/opened16-conference-presentation